cristofercruz/gb-camera-frames/README.md

 Your modified ROM will load into emulators but may show a warning about incorrect checksum.
 Eventually, your rom can be loaded onto a custom flashable Game Boy Camera cartridge once it becomes available.

 ## Credits
-Thanks to @jkbenaim for his [gbcamextrac](https://github.com/jkbenaim/gbcamextract) program which helped to figure out the frame data and map tile addresses.
+Thanks to @jkbenaim for his [gbcamextract](https://github.com/jkbenaim/gbcamextract) program which helped to figure out the frame data and tile map addresses.